-Another area stakeholders focused on was accountability of providers to existing meetings with relevant stakeholder groups customers.
+Another area stakeholders focused on was accountability of providers to existing customers.
 27 percent of those surveyed reported poor customer service by ISPs (albeit without distinguishing between those publiclyor privately-owned).53 This was supplemented by significant qualitative feedback related to ISP service.
-An attendee at the Newport listening session (who is a disabled, 74-year-old female Veteran currently pursuing her master's 44 responses to the request for public input degree at the University of Vermont) reported that she spent the past 18 months being told by her provider that issues with her Internet connectivity were related to the computing • 1,997 responses to the community survey device she was using.
-She purchased a new • 115 emails and phone calls received computer, at significant personal cost, had containing feedback from Vermonters the same connectivity issues, and was again told by the provider that the problem was her One public comment period on the draft computing device.
+An attendee at the Newport listening session (who is a disabled, 74-year-old female Veteran currently pursuing her master's degree at the University of Vermont) reported that she spent the past 18 months being told by her provider that issues with her Internet connectivity were related to the computing device she was using.
+She purchased a new computer, at significant personal cost, had the same connectivity issues, and was again told by the provider that the problem was her computing device.
 She again spent significant time working with the device manufacturer, who eventually determined that the bandwidth of her home connection was at issue.
-Multiple other attendees at listening sessions across Vermonters provided extensive feedback on a the state reported being unable to reach customer service lines for their provider and variety of aspects of the digital divide. unsatisfactory resolution to issues.
-This is coupled with reported consistent rate increases Accountability despite no improvements in service and existing service which infrequently reaches advertised speeds, which are already well below the BEAD program's 100/20 benchmark for high-speed broadband service.
+Multiple other attendees at listening sessions across the state reported being unable to reach customer service lines for their provider and unsatisfactory resolution to issues.
+This is coupled with reported consistent rate increases despite no improvements in service and existing service which infrequently reaches advertised speeds, which are already well below the BEAD program's 100/20 benchmark for high-speed broadband service.

-Vermont has a history of unfulfilled broadband network deployment commitments.
-As a result, Vermonters consistently cite accountability as a top priority for the BEAD program.
-Dozens of written comments (collected through qualitative survey response and through It is important to note that attendance at email) referenced this history and mistrust stakeholder events, formal comments, and of large privately-owned ISPs.
-This issue was responses to surveys was voluntary.
-In also mentioned at four of the listening sessions addition, given the goals of the BEAD Program, where comments were met with widespread stakeholder events were intentionally held in agreement.
-Several attendees at multiple parts of the State with lower rates of broadband in-person events voiced a preference for availability and adoption.
-It is possible that municipally owned and operated broadband providers considering this accountability concern, a sentiment that was echoed in 45 written public comments.52 those who attended these events or responded to the RFI or survey are not representative of all Vermonters.
+It is important to note that attendance at stakeholder events, formal comments, and responses to surveys was voluntary.
+In addition, given the goals of the BEAD Program, stakeholder events were intentionally held in parts of the State with lower rates of broadband availability and adoption.
+It is possible that those who attended these events or responded to the RFI or survey are not representative of all Vermonters.
 Nonetheless, they do represent a vocal and largely dissatisfied group.